codecrafters-io/build-your-own-redis/stage_descriptions/aof-persistence-02-vd9.md

 Your server must respond to each `CONFIG GET` command with a RESP array containing two elements: the parameter name and its value, each encoded as a [RESP Bulk string](https://redis.io/docs/latest/develop/reference/protocol-spec/#bulk-strings).
 The value must be the one passed via the corresponding command-line flag (or the default if the flag was omitted).

-For example, if the program is started with `--appendonly yes --appenddirname myaofdir --appendfilename myfile.aof`, then the expected response for `CONFIG GET appendonly` is:
+If the program is started with `--appendonly yes --appenddirname myaofdir --appendfilename myfile.aof`, then the expected response for `CONFIG GET appendonly` is:

 ```
 *2\r\n$9\r\nappendonly\r\n$3\r\nyes\r\n